 We completed the Matilija Poppy Brooch in October 2018, and are so grateful for the help of many fellow artists including Ethan Herman, Diana Casabar, Nancy Gardner, Bob Weinstock, Dawn Nakanishi, and John Cornacchia.
 As it is with real Matilija poppies, it was at first tricky to figure out how to structure the piece – but in the end, it has proven to be a piece we are all so very proud of.

 In the Spring of 2019, the approximately 3” x 5”, 18-karat gold with diamonds and fine plique-à-jour enameling, Matilija Poppy Brooch will be auctioned at Sotheby’s” Magnificent Jewel” Auction in New York City, ( Sotheby’s was also responsible for auctioning the Ada Brooch) with all proceeds to benefit The Mendocino Art Center.
 We are so pleased to support this gem of an organization.
 Please contact us if you would like more information about the Mendocino Matilija Poppy Project.

 And more on The Mendocino Art Center History https://www.cloisonneenameljewelry.com/matilija-poppy-mendocino-poppy-project/

 The Matilija Poppy Brooch is created here by Tom Herman and myself Patsy Croft for the benefit of the Mendocino Art Center.
 In our journey of studying the Masters of the past, we have come to realize the magnificent jewels of their time were not created by one.
 Contributing artist Nancy Gardner, Bob Weinstock, and Ethan Herman all play a large part in this amazing project.
-Stay posted as we share our journey.
 Gold for this project was donated by the Mendocino Board member John Cornacchia and the artists are donating their time to support the school.
+Below you can be a part of our journey.

 Photo of a Matilija Poppy